 After an affair, couples seek counselling for a variety of different reasons.

-- To put to rest those questions that won’t go away until they’ve surfaced and been dealt with.
+- To put to rest those questions that won’t go away until they’ve surface and been dealt with.

 - To understand their actions, their reactions to themselves and each other.

 - To regain equilibrium, rebuild confidence and heal.
-(No, you are not crazy, what you are feeling is entirely normal.
-Yes, it can get better.)
+(The emotional rollercoaster is normal, and yes it will get better)

-- To discover that they DO have choices and how to keep anger and pain from dictating those choices or their future.
+- To discover that couples DO have choices and how to keep anger and pain from dictating those choices or their future.

-- To repair and rebuild the relationship in a meaningful way.
+- To repair and rebuild their relationship in a meaningful way.

-Whatever your questions and your specific situation, there is no need to struggle on your own.
-We invite you to call to our office at 780-991-5117 and get your questions answered or make an appointment.
+Whatever your questions and your specific situation, please know that recovery is possible and that you can reach out for counsel and assistance.
+We invite you to call to our office at 780-991-5117 and get your questions answered or make a confidential appointment with Dr. Ottawa.